Ural-batyr: Schulgen arrives in a happy country

 Schulgen meets the handsome young man again.
 But it is Zarkum, who ran away from Ural Batyr.
 He tricks Shulgen into going into the kingdom of Azraka, the king of divas and fantastic giants.

 Zarkum agrees with Azraka secretly from Shulgen on how to kill Ural.
 To do this, the winged horse Akbuzat must be captured.
 The divas who try to bring Akbuzat to Azraka's palace are thrown by the horse high into the sky, creating the constellation Yetegan (the Big Dipper).
 If the daughter of the king of birds, Samrau, falls in love with Shulgen, then she will give him Akbuzat and a magic sword.
 The divas need them to destroy Ural, the worst enemy of the divas.

 Schulgen enters the palace of the padishah of divas, Azraka

 Azraka warmly welcomes Schulgen, treating him in his palace and giving him rich gifts.
 Shulgen is offered to marry the "daughter" of Azraka, who is actually Ayhılu, the daughter of Samrau, captive of Azraka.
 As Azraka speaks with Shulgen and Zarkum, Azraka tells them about the magic horse Akbuzat, a damask sword that is not given to everyone and the most beautiful girl in the world – Homay.
-Zarkum and Schulgen decide to search for them in order to become stronger than everyone else.
+Zarkum and Schulgen decide to search for them to become stronger than everyone else.